WISEPLACE WOMEN’S SHELTER AND JAMBOREE LAUNCH AN EXPANDED SHARED VISION TO BUILD SUPPORTIVE HOUSING

 Irvine, Calif.-based Jamboree is a nonprofit housing development company that develops, acquires, renovates and manages permanently affordable rental and ownership housing throughout California for working families, seniors and people with special needs.

 The WISEPlace Embrace Capital Campaign was launched in 2017 as the largest building campaign in WISEPlace’s 90-year history.
-At the time, it sought $5 million to modernize its aging 1950s facility in Santa Ana to create 30 new permanent supportive housing rooms while maintaining its current 19 transitional housing rooms.
+At the time, it sought $5 million to modernize its aging 1950s facility in Santa Ana to create 30 new permanent supportive housing rooms.

 Updating a sold-out room of long-time supporters, recent contributors and the nonprofit community at the 2019 WISEPlace Annual Gala, Aghasi revealed plans for the visionary renovation project and capital campaign that will allow WISEPlace to capitalize on the Jamboree partnership to become a long-term solution for unaccompanied homeless women in Orange County.